Where to stay in Prague?

 So, let's do a little comparison shopping by looking at ten of Prague's main districts.
 Within each of these districts I have a few recommendations for specific areas or neighborhoods to consider.

-It's a simplistic assessment, but I hope it helps you get some clarity in your search for the best accommodation for you.
+It's a simple assessment, but I hope it helps you get some clarity in your search for the best accommodation for you.

 Prague 1 is the heart of the city.
 It includes the historical areas of Malá Strana (Lesser Town), Old Town and parts of New Town and Hradčany.